-- An easement (A RP612717) for high voltage electricity transmission line intersecting the eastern portion of the Study Area on Lot 100 SP289441. - A strata for a Profit à Prendre (030 RN72) over Lot 30 RN72 for a Forest Consent Area to the State of Queensland (represented by the Department of Agriculture and Fisheries). - Three Exploration Permits for Minerals (EPMs) overlap the Study Area, comprising EPM 15810 held by Mount Morgan Exploration Pty Ltd, EPM 27098 held by GBM Resources Limited, and EMP Application area 27105 held by Prophet Resources Pty Ltd. - A local road reserve consisting of McDonalds, Playfields and Glengowan Roads between the Burnett highway at Dixalea and Glengowan Road that would be utilised as an access road corridor.
+- An easement (A RP612717) for high voltage electricity transmission line intersecting the eastern portion of the Study Area on Lot 100 SP289441. - A strata for a Profit à Prendre (030 RN72) over Lot 30 RN72 for a Forest Consent Area to the State of Queensland (represented by the Department of Agriculture and Fisheries). - Three Exploration Permits for Minerals (EPMs) overlap the Study Area, comprising EPM 15810 held by Mount Morgan Exploration Pty Ltd, EPM 27098 held by GBM Resources Limited, and EMP Application area 27105 held by Prophet Resources Pty Ltd. - An existing local road reserve consisting of McDonalds, Playfields and Glengowan Roads between the Burnett highway at Dixalea and Glengowan Road that would be utilised as an access road corridor. - An existing local road reserve (South Ulam Road) exists within the eastern extent of the Study Area (switching station access point).